-• One of the most important aspects to bear in mind is that the tests for determining whether or not a media restriction is legitimate are objective.
+- One of the most important aspects to bear in mind is that the tests for determining whether or not a media restriction is legitimate, which are set out above, are objective.
 This means that a court can enquire as to whether or not there is or was, in reality, a genuine pressing social need for the restriction of the publication of information by the media.
-Consequently, laws that allow for officials to restrict the publication of information by the media based on their 'opinion' as to, for example, whether or not there is a pressing social need for such restrictions, would not be legitimate.
+Consequently, laws that allow for officials to restrict publication of information by the media based on their 'opinion' as to, for example, whether or not there is a pressing social need for such restrictions, would not be legitimate.
 This is important as many national laws allow for officials (particularly in the security forces or elsewhere in the executive) to restrict the publication of information by the media on the mere say so of these officials without there being any requirement of an objective pressing social need.
 Needless to say, such national laws are not in accordance with internationally accepted standards for restricting the media.

+- It is important to bear in mind that the cumulative tests for a legitimate restriction on the media's right to publish or broadcast information are that the restriction must be clearly set down in law and must:

+- Be narrowly defined and targeted

+- Serve a legitimate interest, that is, serve a pressing social need

+- Be necessary in a democratic society

+- Be the least intrusive measure available

+- Be proportionate

+- Be in accordance with international law

+- Be subject to a public interest override where appropriate